-Bulky Waste is as any waste material or item you wish to dispose of that does not fit in your regular bin.
+Bulky Waste is defined as any waste material or item you wish to dispose of that does not fit in your regular bin.
 It can be categorised by how messy it is (Clean vs Dirty) and also who created it (Household vs Commercial).

 Looking at the distinction between clean and dirty types of bulky waste:

-- Clean Waste (often referred to as Junk) - bulky items from the home or office like unwanted furniture (eg. sofa, chair, wardrobe, table, desk, filing cabinet, mattress, garden bench), bulky appliances (e.g. fridge, dishwashers, washing machine, microwave, cooker, dryer, mower), soft furnishings (eg. duvet, curtains) and general bric-a-brac (eg. broken toys, old videos, magazines, exercise equipment).
+- Clean Waste (often referred to as Junk) - these are bulky waste items from the home or office like unwanted furniture (eg. sofa, chair, wardrobe, table, desk, filing cabinet, mattress, garden bench), bulky domestic appliances (e.g. fridge, dishwashers, washing machine, microwave, cooker, dryer, mower), soft furnishings (eg. duvet, curtains) and general bric-a-brac (eg. broken toys, old videos, magazines, exercise equipment).
 Packaging material (eg. large cardboard boxes, polystyrene) is often also included in this category because they don't leave dust and mess if you move them around;

 - Dirty Waste (often referred to as Rubbish) – messy, loose waste material and rubbish from home improvement, contruction, demolition and builder type work, or bulky garden refuse.
 Examples include broken tiles, soil, bricks, rubble, pipes, doors, windows & window frames, plasterboard and drywall, MDF, kitchen and bathroom units, sheds, fence panels, carpet, flooring & underlay.
 It’s the sort of rubbish you’d generally rather not put in your car without first putting down some decent covers and your natural inclination would be 'this probably needs a skip'.